XVimProject/XVim/README.md

 [Download XVim_X.XX.pkg](https://github.com/JugglerShu/XVim/downloads) and install it.
 Do not change the install directory.
 Then restart XCode.
 That's it!

+You also can donwload daily built package from http://programming.jugglershu.net/xvim

 From Source Code
 -----------------